mstrum/robinhood-python/README.md

 * robinhood.RobinhoodClient
   * Client that handles getting data from the Robinhood APIs
   * TODO
-    * Some APIs likely need paging support (only orders has it for now)
+    * Some APIs likely need paging support, I've personally added as needed
 * robinhood.RobinhoodCachedClient
   * Client that handles caching on top of the normal client
   * TODO